 Khari Baoli- The Spice Kingdom

-The spice market in Chandni Chowk of Delhi, houses a range of spices that are both exotic and local.
-Khari baoli spice market prices can be some of the best you can find with a large variety of spices to choose from.
-Everyday, there is so much trade that is happening in this place.
+The spice market in Chandni Chowk of Delhi houses a range of spices that are both exotic and local.
+Khari Baoli spice market prices can be some of the best you can find with a large variety of spices to choose from.
+Every day, there is so much trade that is happening in this place.
 Numerous buyers crowd in to purchase spices.
-However, you will be super-amazed to see how organised the place is to cater the needs of so many buyers.
+However, you will be super-amazed to see how organized the place is to cater to the needs of so many buyers.
 Alas, it is the experience for them in this business.

 When we talk to the sellers, you will exclaim to know that they are into this business for 10 or 12 generations now.
 There are some 48 stalls in this place.
 The names of shops itself is so unique like 15 Number ki Dukaan (15 Number Shop) or Chawal Wale 13 (Rice Seller No. 13).
 These names must have been used to refer them during the olden days and they never wanted to change it after that!
 The smell of spices and history is in the air in Khari Baoli.